chadmayfield/my-pihole-blocklists/README.md

 - [ ] Add installation script for automated install
 - [ ] Add additional lists to combine into one mega list
 - [ ] Possibly generizie script to accept any list
+- [ ] Add instructions to host the list on the pi-host itself